janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

-# Composite docker application with 8 containers (Node-RED, MQTT broker, Telegraf, InfluxDb, Grafana, Nginx) deployed on raspberry pi running [Balena OS](https://www.balena.io/os/).
+# Composite docker application with "8" containers (2x Node-RED, 2x MQTT broker, Telegraf, InfluxDb, Grafana, Nginx) deployed on Raspberry Pi through [Balena](https://www.balena.io).

 This repository describes a composite docker application that monitors the system resources of the device where it is deployed on.
 This application can be deployed through [BalenaCloud](https://www.balena.io/) on any arm device (e.g. a raspberry pi) running the [balena OS](https://www.balena.io/os/).